Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Inference without regression adjustment

-Next we implement Rosenbaum's suggestion in~\eqref{rosenbaum_eqn} with the WRS statistic $t(\cdot,\cdot)$ defined in~\eqref{WRS_N}.
-Assume for the moment that ties are not present in the ranks, so that Notice that the equation $t(\vec{Z}, \vec{Y}-\tau \vec{Z}) = m(N+1)/2$ might not always admit a solution for $\tau$, for instance, when $m(N+1)$ is odd.
-To circumvent this technical issue, we slightly modify the definition of this estimator, following the footsteps of \citet{HL63}.
-We set where $\mu := \EE_{\tau_0} t(\vec{Z},\vec{Y}-\tau_0\vec{Z})$, and define
+Next we define Rosenbaum's estimator based on the WRS statistic $t(\cdot,\cdot)$ defined in~\eqref{WRS_N}.
+Assume for the moment that ties are not present in the ranks, so that the right hand side of \eqref{rosenbaum_eqn} becomes Considering the possibility that \eqref{rosenbaum_eqn} may not have an exact solution (e.g., if $m(N+1)$ is odd), \citet[Section 2.7.2]{Rosenbaum2002} suggested modifying the definition of $\widehat{\tau}$ based on the WRS statistic, in the same style as in \citet{HL63}, as follows.
+Define

-We show in the following section that $\rsnu$ is robust to outliers (unlike the difference-in-means estimator $\linu$ defined in~\eqref{DM-stat}), and study its asymptotic efficiency relative to $\linu$ in~\cref{subsec: eff}.
+We show in the following section that $\rsnu$ is robust to outliers (unlike the difference-in-means estimator $\linu$), and study its asymptotic efficiency relative to $\linu$ in~\cref{subsec: eff}.